Ahm3dAlAli/Statistical-Downsaling-/README.md

 <a name="data"></a>
 ## 📊 Data

 We used precipitation data from the Coordinated Regional Downscaling Experiment (CORDEX) dataset, which provides coarse-scale (50km) global precipitation projections for the 21st century.
-The data was obtained from the Earth System Grid Federation (ESGF), and we selected a specific region for our study, Southeast Asia.
+The data was obtained from the Earth System Grid Federation (ESGF), and we selected a specific region for our study, Central  America.

 <a name="methodology"></a>